Tackling modern slavery

 That’s why it’s important to recognise the indicators of modern slavery and to know how to respond if you suspect someone is a victim.
 With its wide reach into our local communities, our officers are often well placed to identify and respond to suspected cases of modern slavery.

-Recognising a potential victim of modern slavery
+How do I recognise a potential victim of modern slavery?

 By knowing the signs of modern slavery, you can help stop it.
 Here’s what to look out for in a potential victim: